Holdover fire: Arctic tundra

-Outside the Arctic
+Other locations

 The term holdover fire has also been used to describe underground, smoldering fires in other regions and biomes.
 In chaparral environments, deep woody taproots from plants like manzanita or chamise can smolder for extended period after the fire has been extinguished at the surface.
 This can create latent heat and sparks that can trigger new fires.
 Such a scenario has been proposed to have triggered the 2025 Palisades fire, which may have started as a holdover fire from the earlier Lachman fire.
 Smoldering buried debris has also been pointed to as the trigger of the 2023 Lahaina fire, and the 1991 Tunnel Fire that killed 25 people in Oakland, California.